 Of all the foods discussed in the context of brain health, I think blueberries and raw cocoa powder (not milk chocolate) have the most evidence supporting a nootropic effect.

 Miguel Alonso-Alonso offers the following commentary on a cocoa study:

 In this issue of the Journal, Mastroiacovo et al. provide new evidence that daily consumption of cocoa flavonols can improve cognitive function in healthy, cognitively intact elderly individuals. …The study also offers insights on potential mechanisms linking flavonols with cognition.
 As the authors noted, the largest contribution to cognitive improvements came from changes in insulin sensitivity, account for 17% of the effects in the current study and 40% in the previous study in subjects with MCI.
 Link.

-The evidence that dietary enrichment with blueberries boosts BDNF, enhances cognition in healthy subjects and patients with mild cognitive impairment (MCI) alike, and rescues cognitive impairments in a wide range of experimental paradigms has been discussed at length.
+The evidence that dietary enrichment with blueberries boosts BDNF, enhances cognition in healthy subjects and patients with mild cognitive impairment (MCI) alike.
+Blueberries also apparently rescue cognitive impairment in a wide range of experimental paradigms.
 I personally like to stock up on frozen blueberries and I’ve also had success using blueberry extract powder.

 6. Kick Back

 Many of us who are interested in cognitive enhancement are high-strung folks who obsess about improvement.
 Stress relief has a pro-cognitive effect by decreasing circulating glucocorticoids like cortisol which protects hippocampal neurons and boosts moral.
 Here are ten activities that I have found to be reliably therapeutic:

 - binge watch a nature show like Blue Planet

 - play a musical instrument, 8. sexual activity, - take your time while making a healthy meal

 - go for a walk and immerse yourself in nature.